 Let's look at a real-life example of why Gmail leads are worth the time.

-A former client of ours made a habit of completely ignoring leads with Gmail addresses.
-Despite our efforts to convince the sales representative otherwise, she continued to disregard.
+A client's sales rep made a habit of completely ignoring leads with Gmail addresses.
+Despite our efforts to convince the Account Executive (AE) otherwise, she continued to disregard.

-About a year later, this same company hired a new outside sales rep, who followed up on all past leads in the database.
-It wasn't long after making contact with our original toy manufacturer "Gmail address, not a lead" contact, that we watched our new rep change the contact’s HubSpot Lifecycle Stage to "Opportunity."
+About a year later, this same company hired a Sales Development Rep (SDR), who followed up on all past leads in the database and was paid to set appointments for the AE.
+It wasn't long after making contact with our original toy manufacturer "Gmail address, not a lead" contact, that we watched our new SDR change the contact’s HubSpot Lifecycle Stage to "Opportunity."

 We implore you: